 Harold Hartger Trail (.56 mi) - Starting at the parking lot near the outdoor classroom, this trail follows Berwyck Street westward for a short distance before turning North and plunging you into an open dune ecosystem.
 Rolling dunes and intermittent wetlands dominate this landscape.
 Keep an eye out for Juniper, Pitchers Thistle, and Hairy Puccoon along this trail before entering a pine forest near the Lindquist trail.
 Remember to remain on the trail as the dunes are sensitive to erosion from foot traffic.

-Meime vandenBerg Trail (.71 mi) - This is our newest trail and was completed by local eagle scout candidate Josh Brummel in the winter of 2016, with additions added by eagle scout candidate Nathan Peterson in the spring of 2017.
-This trail traverses an open dune ecosystem to the north while looping around a Great Lakes Barrens community.
-Near the entrance to the trail, the path splits off - to the right you head towards rolling dunes and to the left you will come across the Great Lake Barrens.
+Meime vandenBerg Trail (.71 mi) - This is our newest trail, and it was completed by local eagle scout candidates Josh Brummel and Nathan Peterson in 2016 and 2017.
+Near the entrance to the trail, the path splits off - to the right you head towards rolling dunes and to the left you will come across the Great Lakes Barrens.
 Along the open dunes, be sure to remain on the trail as foot traffic will increase erosion.
 There is a quick short-cut in the center of the trail that will lead you through a short pine barren.
-The northern loop leads you around the northern portion of the preserve.
+The northern loop leads you around a number of Interdunal Wetlands surrounded by Great Lakes Barrens, giving great opportunities to see our water loving plants and animals.
+Keep your eyes out for Green Herons, Red-winged Blackbirds, and more.